 So here I pre-cook the tomatoes, and deliberately give them a bit of a squash with a fork so the juices run into the pan.
 These juices are then cooked down with some sugar and balsamic vinegar to make a sticky glaze which gives some real 'oomph' to the tomatoes and a deep savoury-ness to what could otherwise be a bit of a bland tart.

 This is delicious when warm - not straight from the oven (too messy), and not cold (slightly claggy texture), but is just as good re-heated the following day.
 Lovely served with Jersey Royals and a crisp green salad.

 - 650 g cherry tomatoes

 - 1 tbsp pine nuts

 - 230 g circle of ready-rolled puff pastry

 - 2 tbsp sun-dried tomato paste

-- 50 g vegetarian parmesan-style cheese
+- 50 g vegetarian or vegan parmesan-style cheese

 Make it vegan: Just omit the parmesan, (remember to adjust seasoning accordingly - you may want to add a little more salt), and check that your puff pastry is vegan.

 I've entered this recipe in Jac's Meat Free Mondays Challenge over at the fabulous Tinned Tomatoes - do hop over for a look.